-Tools of measurement impact our daily lives.
-We use scales at the meat market, grocery store, retail establishment, online purchases, gas stations, and many other places that we take for granted on a daily basis.
+He explained in great detail how tools of measurement impacts our daily lives.
+We use scales in the meat market, grocery stores, retail establishments, online purchases, gas stations, and many other places that we take for granted on a daily basis.

 For more information on this topic visit www.nist.gov and learn about the NIST - National Institute of Standards and Technology.
-You can locate contact information for your State Division of Tools and Measurements.
+You can also learn more through your local Division of Tools and Measurements.